howdyai/botkit/CONTRIBUTING.md

 possible with your report.
 If you can, please include:
   * The version of Botkit you are using
   * The operating system you are using
-  * If applicable, what you were doing when the issue arose and what you expected to happen
+  * If applicable, what you were doing when the issue arose and what you expected to happen, and provide example code whenever possible.
 * Other things that will help resolve your issue:
   * Screenshots and animated GIFs
   * Error output that appears in your terminal, dev tools or as an alert